ibm-cloud-docs/dns-svcs/cr-update.md

 1. Navigate to **Custom resolver** tab.
 1. In the Custom resolver table, click the name of the custom resolver that you want to edit.
 1. To edit the name, description or profile of the custom resolver, click **Edit** to see the edit view.
 Click **Save** to commit the changes, or cancel.
-1. To enable or disable the custom resolver, toggle the **Enablement** switch.
-1. To enable or disable the allow disruptive updates to custom resolver, toggle the **Enablement** switch.
+1. To enable or disable the custom resolver or to enable or disable allowing disruptive updates to the custom resolver, toggle the **Enablement** switches.

 ## Update a custom resolver from the CLI
 {: #cli-update-cr}